Aryan-Singh17/Breast_Care---Copy/README.md

 - Quick and accurate preliminary assessments
 - Secure storage of scan results with privacy controls

+### 📰 Educational Blog Section
+- Informative articles about breast health and cancer awareness
+- Latest research and medical advancements
+- Personal stories and community experiences
+- Tips for self-examination and early detection

 ### 🌐 User-Friendly Dashboard
 - Intuitive interface for easy navigation
 - Secure user authentication and data management